PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 still exist around the exit.
 This could be a problem.
 If we built walls around a nicely enclosed farm now enemies would still be able to get to it from above, by walking down the slopes!
 So we need to remove the slopes.
-To remove it, we hit “d” for “Designations” and then “z” for “Remove Stairs/Ramps”.
+To remove it, we hit :kbd:`d` for :guilabel:`Designations` and then :kbd:`z` for :guilabel:`Remove Up Stairs/Ramps`.

 I’ve selected almost all of the slopes across the front of my fortress.
-I don’t want any surprises “dropping” in anywhere along our front.
+I don’t want any surprises 'dropping' in anywhere along our front.
 Here you can see my miners hard at work  stripping away the outside ramps so there’s essentially a sharp drop between the level above and this level.
-That will keep us safe from wandering critters.

 .. image:: images/dftutorial54.png
    :align: center